 The Materials Details page displays a list of the material types configured for use on the printer, and allows you to put the printer into License Upgrade Mode.
+If the list of configured materials exceeds the width of the page use the scrollbar along the bottom of the page to display additional materials.
 Pressing the Add License button within this page will open a new page and put the printer into License Upgrade Mode.
 To close this page and return to the Maintenance page, press the Maintenance button within the header of the page.